Ishu Ishiyama, 7 dan, Shihan

 Vancouver West Aikikai

-Bruce has been training for over 30 years.
+Bruce Riddick Sensei has been training for over 30 years.
 His principal instructors have been Macphail Sensei, Paris Sensei, Kawahara Shihan and Ishiyama Shihan.
 He regularly attends 8 to 12 intensive training workshops per year in Canada, the US and overseas with a wide range of well-known master instructors.
 He is primarily interested in helping others and emphasizes harmony while still paying attention to details.

 John Petersen, 6 dan, Shidoin